Max drivers per cat.:

 WHAT HAS CHANGED?

-In Q4 2020, Bank of America reported Total Revenues of $20.1 billion, which is 10% lower than the year-ago period.
-Global Markets grew by 14% y-o-y due to jump in sales & trading revenues and investment banking fees.
-However, this growth was more than offset by a 13% drop in consumer banking and a 5% decline in the global wealth & investment management segment.
+In Q1 2021, Bank of America reported Total Revenues of $22.8 billion, which is marginally higher than the year-ago period.
+Global Markets grew by 19% y-o-y due to jump in sales & trading revenues and investment banking fees.
+However, this growth was partially offset by a 12% drop in consumer banking.
 Notably, the bank's net interest income for the quarter decreased by 16% y-o-y due to lower interest rates.

 Impact of coronavirus outbreak